felipealfonsog/felipealfonsog/backups/README-BK-Latest.md

   🧬 Python
 - [BookmarkNest](https://github.com/felipealfonsog/BookmarkNest): BookmarkNest: Easily save and organize your bookmarks in the cloud or locally with this Chrome extension.
   🧬 JavaScript · HTML

-- [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
-  🧬 Python · Shell · Nix
+### 📈 Popular Projects (Stars + Forks)
 - [Theatherflix](https://github.com/openvelora/Theatherflix): Theatherflix Extension is a browser extension that provides personalized movie and series recommendations to users.
 Using The Movie Database (TMDb) API, the extension fetches popular movie data and displays customized suggestions based on user preferences.
   🧬 JavaScript · CSS · Shell
 - [WordCraft360](https://github.com/openvelora/WordCraft360): WordCraft360, the ultimate Writing Toolkit designed to elevate your writing experience to new heights.
 Inspired by the minimalist elegance of 750words.com.
   🧬 Hack · PHP · JavaScript
-- [Restockify](https://github.com/openvelora/Restockify): Restockify+ is a feature-rich ReST API for NodeJS and MongoDB.
-Simplify inventory management and streamline stock tracking with ease.
-  🧬 JavaScript · CSS · HTML

-### 📈 Popular Projects (Stars + Forks)
 - [C-VipNX](https://github.com/openvelora/C-VipNX): Shell Vip Utility written in C for *NX Systems.
 Simple: Vip shell to avoid usage of sudo
   🧬 C · Shell
 - [RapidStockTracker](https://github.com/felipealfonsog/RapidStockTracker): RapidStockTracker is an efficient inventory management system designed for small businesses.
 Streamline your stock control, manage product quantities, and generate insightful reports to optimize your business operations.
 Stay organized and make informed decisions with SmartStockKeeper.
   🧬 COBOL
 - [EventSphere](https://github.com/openvelora/EventSphere): Standard Web application for managing social events of all kind.
   🧬 JavaScript · Pug · CSS
+- [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
+  🧬 Python · Shell · Nix
+- [Restockify](https://github.com/openvelora/Restockify): Restockify+ is a feature-rich ReST API for NodeJS and MongoDB.
+Simplify inventory management and streamline stock tracking with ease.
+  🧬 JavaScript · CSS · HTML
 - [PerlMemoPad](https://github.com/openvelora/PerlMemoPad): PerlMemoPad is a project focused on developing a mini-weblog using Perl and MySQL.
 With PerlMemoPad, users can easily publish and manage their notes and other content.
   🧬 Perl · CSS

+### 🧠 Curated Project Collection
 - [SpeedyNet](https://github.com/felipealfonsog/SpeedyNet): SpeedyNet is a command-line utility for Linux and macOS that empowers users to accurately measure their Internet connection's download and upload speeds, providing real-time feedback on network performance.
   🧬 C · C++
 - [rtl-88x2bu](https://github.com/felipealfonsog/rtl-88x2bu): This repository contains the Linux driver for the Realtek RTL88x2BU WiFi USB chipset.